syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the HTML contents to place into the groups.
+Specifies the HTML contents to place into the groups.